MildlyInterested/Arma3-Scripts/FPS_on_Map_KP_Liberation/readme.md

 **HOW TO USE**
 1. Place down headless client modules in editor
-2. Name them "HC1", "HC2" and "HC3".
-More headless clients are not supported by this sctipt and will not show up
+2. (Name them "HC1", "HC2" and "HC3".
+More headless clients are not supported by this sctipt and will not show up) ignore that, not true anymore
 3. Put this script (show_fps.sqf) in a folder called "scripts" into the root of your missions folder Sould look like this:
 	- [YourAwesomeMission.MAPNAME]